SpagYeti/website/README.md

-# Fan-themed Website for The 'WITCHER 3 VIDEO GAME'
+# Website
-The website is a 'fan-site' dedicated to the overwhelmingly successful video game: The witcher 3.

-### IMPORTANT!
+### IMPORTANT - The page is not responsive, therefore it is best viewed on a desktop.
-This is my first ever attempt of making a website.
+This is my first ever attempt at making a website.
 Therefore, there is limited functionality and the subsidiary pages are severley lacking content.

 Link to website: https://thebeebop.github.io/Website/

 # Things that I would implement going forward: